Iodine and Breast Health: A Missing Link in Hormonal Balance and Cancer Prevention

 Lugol’s iodine is also valued for its high bioavailability, meaning it can be readily absorbed and used by the body.
 In addition to supporting hormone balance, iodide has been shown to facilitate detoxification processes, including the mobilization and excretion of certain heavy metals such as mercury, lead, cadmium, aluminum, and arsenic (12).

 Another notable advantage of iodide in Lugol’s solution is its role in supporting detoxification processes.
 Certain heavy metals—including mercury, lead, cadmium, aluminum, and arsenic—can accumulate in the body over time.
-Iodide has been shown to help facilitate the mobilization and elimination of these metals by supporting renal excretion and related detox pathways (12).
+Iodide may support the mobilization and elimination of certain heavy metals by influencing renal excretion and related detoxification pathways (12).

 Key companion nutrients commonly emphasized alongside iodine supplementation include: